Home

 • Air pocket in the cooling system

-• Frayed temperature sensor wiring or wiring harness
+• Frayed temperature sensor wiring or poor connection in the wiring harness

 • Bad ECM connector or PCM connector